 Heflin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Heflin is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Heflin who work in sales jobs (12.01%), office and administrative support (11.29%), and food service (8.94%).
+Overall, Heflin is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Heflin who work in office and administrative support (12.09%), sales jobs (11.91%), and food service (10.56%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Heflin is worth considering.

-Being a small city, Heflin does not have a public transit system used by locals to get to and from work.
+Heflin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Heflin with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.20% of adults in Heflin have a bachelor's degree or advanced degree.
+The rate of college-level education in Heflin is quite a bit lower than the national average among all cities of 21.84%: just 12.95% of people here over 25 have a bachelor's degree or an advanced degree.